Ineke's Magical Christmas Cake

 Method

 Mix well to combine.
 Use your fingertips to ensure the mixture is really well mixed and all the fruit and nuts are moist with the mixture, this is really important to ensure it sticks well together when baking.
 Place mixture into a large baking dish that has been lined and greased (using coconut oil).
 Press down firmly.
 Use a glass jar and wet hands to press it down, if this is not pressed together tightly, it will fall apart when you cut it later.
+OR press well into individual moulds (I use silicone moulds, which make lovely little Christmas cakes)

-Serves 35 pieces
+Serves 35 servings

 Enjoy…